 Walk for health, connect with the sea and be part of something wonderful.

-This time our wellness walk will be in the forest beneath the majestic trees of Blackwater, near Brockenhurst, where we will stroll, chat and invite you to collect some of the sounds of the landscape*.
+The walks will consist of stretches, meditative and breathing practices aimed at relaxing muscles, and encouraging connection with nature.
+The walks will run for 40 minutes to one hour every month in different locations.
+The locations are selected with specific requirements such as natural beauty, parking, toilet facilitates, and stops for people to rest or chat.
 We’ll help you reduce muscle tension and increase free flowing energy with breath awareness exercises and gentle breath-led stretches before and during the walk.
 This will help relax the body and mind, enhancing your connection to the natural environment.

 The walk is approx. 40 mins with plenty of refreshment stops, toilets and pick up points along the way.
 This walk is weather dependent.

 26 Oct - Blackwater

 23 Nov - Hordle Cliffs

 Due to the uncertainty of the weather conditions, an email will be sent 24 hours before the walk to confirm location, weather and other specifics.
 If you have any questions please contact our box office.